 In this article, you'll learn all about:

-- What to do when you lose your retainer
+- What to do if you lose your retainer

 - What happens when you lose your retainer

 - How long before your teeth start shifting

 We hope this information helps you figure out what to do after your orthodontics treatment.
 But whether you order a custom retainer online, or you get one from your dentist, the important thing is to begin wearing your personalized retainer again as soon as possible.